Titles and emblems of the German Emperor after 1873: Grand Duke of the Lower Rhine and Posen

 The King of Prussia had this title since 1815.

 As a result of the Congress of Vienna, Prussia received the western, small part of its profit from the second partition of Poland under the designation Grand Duchy of Posen.
 Prussia kept nothing from the third partition.
 To compensate for this, the territories to the West of Germany were passed over.
 A decree issued in Vienna on 30 April 1815 created the Prussian province of Jülich-Cleves-Berg and the Grand Duchy of the Lower Rhine.
 In 1822, the Rhine Province was established from both, with the title of Grand Duke of the Lower Rhine being kept.
 Over long periods of his history, the Rhineland had not fixed political boundaries.
 Thus, the name was little more than a geographical concept or a landscape that conceived a multitude of spiritual and secular principalities, counties, imperial abbeys, small dominions and imperial cities.

 Duke of Saxony

 In contrast to most of the other states of the Confederation of the Rhine, Saxony had remained loyal to Napoleon during the German Campaign of 1813.
 Prussia wanted to incorporate the state as a part of Prussia.
 The complete removal of the Saxon state was prevented at the Congress of Vienna by Austrian state Chancellor Metternich, but Prussia was able to annex three-fifths of Saxony territory.
-Saxony lost, among other things, the Wittenberg district, the former Duchy of Saxony, next to Torgau, Lower Lusatia, half of Upper Lusatia and all the regions in Thuriniga.
+Saxony lost, among other things, the Wittenberg district, the former Duchy of Saxony, next to Torgau, Lower Lusatia, half of Upper Lusatia and all the regions in Thuringia.
 The King of Prussia therefore called himself Duke of Saxony.